 When Temple Grandin was a child, she was obviously different from other kids: she didn't speak until she was four, she couldn't show affection, and she frequently melted down when she was overwhelmed by noise, light, or touch.
 Thanks to her supportive mother, though, Temple realized that she just needed the right environment to unlock her potential.
 She turned her understanding of animals and her incredible visual mind into a career in animal science.
 And when she was diagnosed with autism in her 40s, she became an advocate for people around the world whose brains are different, not less!
 In this inspiring biography from the illustrated middle grade Who Was...? biography series is perfect for both autistic and neurotypical kids to learn more about this pioneering scientist.

 12-year-old Zinnia is keeping a huge secret: after a car accident, her older brother Gabriel was diagnosed with bipolar disorder and is currently recovering in a treatment center.
-Her mom says his illness is "private," but that means Zinny has no support: she is pushing away her friends, avoiding conversation at the school guidance counselor's Lunch Club, and worrying about how she can pursue her own dreams — like the chance for a dream marine biology camp — without leaving her family in the lurch?
-Barbara Dee, the acclaimed author of Maybe He Just Likes You, skillfully crafts a story of a family in crisis, including Zinny's growing realization that her brother's condition wasn't as sudden onset as it seemed, while also capturing the power of destigmatizing mental illness and of forming friendships that can sustain you.
+Her mom says his illness is "private," but that means Zinny has no support: she is pushing away her friends, avoiding conversation at the school guidance counselor's Lunch Club, and worrying about how she can pursue her own dreams — like the chance for a dream marine biology camp — without leaving her family in the lurch.
+Barbara Dee, the acclaimed author of Maybe He Just Likes You, skillfully crafts a story of a family in crisis, including Zinny's growing realization that her brother's condition wasn't as sudden as it seemed, while also capturing the power of destigmatizing mental illness so families can seek support.

 Between the rapid body changes of puberty, and the pressure from outside influences, it's perhaps not a surprise that so many girls feel dissatisfied with their bodies — but they don't have to be!
 In this guide from body image expert and psychology professor Dr. Charlotte Markey, girls will get helpful information about how their bodies and minds work, why media can distort how we perceive ourselves, how to build healthy habits, and what other real-life girls have done to handle their own body image challenges.
 Packed with useful tips, interesting stories, and colorful illustrations, this accessible guide will help girls feel comfortable and confident in their own skin!

 Zima the wolf knows that humans, and especially witches, are dangerous creatures, but when her younger sibling is injured, Baba Yaga may be the only one who can help.
 It turns out that Baba Yaga needs Zima's keen nose, and in exchange for the healing, she switches bodies with Zima.
-Now, Zima must pretend to be Baba Yaga — and when her path collides with a village girl named Nadya whose chosen older sister is engaged to the intimidating Tsar Aleksander, it starts her on a quest to unite the wolves, witches, and villages against a common enemy that could destroy them all.
-Full of magic and wonder, and inspired by Russian folk stories, this evocative fairy tale is perfect for fans of The Girl Who Drank the Moon and Pax.
+Now, Zima must pretend to be Baba Yaga — and when her path collides with an orphan girl named Nadya whose close friend is engaged to the intimidating Tsar Aleksander, it starts her on a quest to unite the wolves, witches, and villages against a common enemy that could destroy them all.
+Full of magic and wonder, and inspired by Russian folk stories, this fantastical tale, which features stylistic black and white artwork sprinkled throughout, is perfect for fans of The Girl Who Drank the Moon and Pax.

 Abby Shepherd just turned 13... and discovered she's a witch.
 She's not quite sure how to manage her powers, and worse, her best friend Robby is suddenly keeping secrets from her.
 When a stranger named Miss Winters arrives in town and offers to teach Abby — and a few other young witches in town — it seems like the perfect opportunity.
 But when Robby reveals that he's trying to solve the mystery of what happened to his mother, and Abby helps him investigate, she starts wondering if Miss Winters is as trustworthy as she thinks.
 Atmospheric, just-spooky-enough, and magical, this story celebrates true friendship and standing up for what's right.